Vital Communities Grant Guidelines

 Place-Based Initiatives

 Place-based initiatives address the unique characteristics and needs of people within a specific location.
 We will concentrate resources primarily on pre-development of commercial corridors and industrial clusters in ten communities (listed below).
 These initiatives may include comprehensive planning; land use planning and management; community outreach; or urban design that attracts commercial and industrial real estate investment.
-Recognizing Chicago’s history, our place-based funding primarily concentrates in Black and Latina/o/x neighborhoods on the South and West Sides.
+Recognizing Chicago’s history, our place-based funding is primarily concentrated in neighborhoods on the South and West Sides.
 After reviewing our strategy in 2022, we made refinements to help us achieve greater impact.
 Specifically, we narrowed the geographic footprint of our neighborhood-level economic development funding to amplify our impact, increasing our investments in a smaller number of communities.
 These modifications enable us to deepen community partnerships, pursue greater cohesion across our approaches toward equity, and strengthen the capacity of organizations working in the smaller footprint.

 In determining where to invest in place-based economic development, our team analyzed an array of different indicators related to Chicago neighborhoods, including levels of community engagement, income and wealth, demographic shifts, public safety, and the history of investment and/or disinvestment, among others.
 This process led us to focus our economic development grantmaking in these neighborhoods: